weejayuk/jump.ios/Docs/Engage Custom Provider Guide.md

 appear in the stock authentication provider list UI.
 You can skip the stock provider-list UI and start authentication directly on any provider, including your custom providers:

-For whole-JUMP integrations use: `+[JRCapture startEngageSigninDialogOnProvider:forDelegate:]`.
+For whole-JUMP integrations use: `+[JRCapture startEngageSignInDialogOnProvider:forDelegate:]`.
 For Engage-only integrations use: `+[JREngage showAuthenticationDialogForProvider:]`.

 (There are also other variants of those methods which accept a provider ID parameter.)